Moisés Baute: Kickboxing career

-Baute fought during Enfusion 7, when he faced a Portuguese kickboxer Luis Morais.
+Baute fought during Enfusion 7, when he faced Portuguese kickboxer Luis Morais.
 Baute won the fight by knockout.

 In June 2014, Baute participated in the SUPERKOMBAT World Grand Prix III 2014 cruiserweight tournament.
 In the semi-finals he defeated Cristian Ristea by TKO.
 In the finals he defeated Michael Terrill by TKO.

 He then challenged Andrei Stoica for the SUPERKOMBAT Super Cruiserweight title.
 Baute lost the fight by TKO.

 During Strikers League he fought Nassim Ballhor.
 Baute won by a second round KO.

 He fought once more for Enfusion during Enfusion 81, when he faced against Mathieu Kongolo.
 Moises won the fight by a second round KO.

 In his next Enfusion fight he challenged for the heavyweight title against Mohamed Boubkari.
 He won the fight in the first round by KO.

 His last fight of 2019 was against Bruno Susano for ISKA World title.
 Baute won a majority decision.

 Baute was scheduled to participate in a ONE Championship tournament held at Road to ONE: Strikers Cage Championship 7.
 He won the tournament with a TKO victory against Christian Brorhilker in the semifinals and a decision victory against David Trallero in the finals.